Sellers

 Step 4: Market It

 Selling can entail a variety of marketing strategies.
 Once listed, the home will be quickly entered into the Twin Cities Northstar MLS (Multiple Listing Service) and placed on REALTOR.com®.
 Open houses, broker access to the home via the use of a lock box and networking with both local and out-of-town brokers are also common.
-DRP prides itself by keeping up with the latest technology in marketing homes.
-Talk to your DRP agent about all of the latest techniques!
+Dwell Realty Partners prides itself by keeping up with the latest technology in marketing homes.
+Check out our instagram and facebook page too!

 Step 5: Sell It